device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

 All maintenance operations are performed through the Device42 appliance manager.
 The appliance manager listens on port 4343 (for example, https://YOUR\_DEVICE42\_INSTANCE:4343).
 Software updates, Device42 backups and restores, and certificate management are all performed through the appliance manager.

-For manual AWS (image-based) installations, you can log on to appliance manager using the default Device42 credentials:
+For manual AWS (image-based) installations, you can log in to Appliance Manager using the default Device42 credentials:
 - Username: `d42admin`
 - Password: `default`